Information and Knowledge – From Greeks to Geeks – A Philosophical Perspective

 “We can return to the beasts.
 But if we wish to remain human, then there is only one way, the way into the open society.
 We must go on into the unknown, the uncertain and the insecure, using what reason we may have to plan as well as we can for both security and freedom.”

 (Karl Popper: the Open Society and its Enemies London; Routledge fifth edition 1966 vol 1, p.
-201)
+201)“For us, there is only the trying.
+The rest is not our business”.

 (T.S.
 Eliot.
 East Coker in Four Quartets.
 1940)